oracle-livelabs/database/microtx-xa-stock-broker-app/adb-provision/adb-provision.md

       </copy>
       ```

-## Task 7: Create an Autonomous Database Instance for the Stock Broker Service
+## Task 7: Create an ATP-S Instance for the Stock Broker Service

-Repeat tasks 1, 2, 3, and 4 to create another ATP database instance for the Stock Broker service and download the wallet for the database.
+Repeat tasks 1, 2, 3, and 4 to create another ATP-S instance for the Stock Broker service and download the database wallet.

 1. Repeat [Task 1](#Task1:ChooseATPfromtheServicesMenu) and [Task 2](#Task2:CreateanAutonomousDatabaseInstancefortheCoreBankingandBranchBankingServices) to create an Autonomous Database instance, which you will use as a resource manager, for the Stock Broker service.